 On June 24, 2019, the DOC issued its final determination in the First Administrative Review.
 The DOC held that there was no evidence of any violation of the RSA during the period of review for the First Administrative Review.
 However, the DOC also stated that it had not yet determined whether the RSA continues to prevent the suppression or undercutting of price levels of domestic uranium products or continues to be in the public interest.
-Instead, the DOC stated that it would make determinations on those issues in the Second Administrative Review.
-A final determination in the Second Administrative Review is not due until 2020.
+Instead, the DOC stated that it would make determinations on those issues in the Second Administrative Review is not due until 2020.